 The AoC does not require the reviews to be completed within one year.
 While timely completion of the reviews impacts the effectiveness of the three-year cycle, staff recommended that ATRT2 address the three-year cycle mandated by the AoC.

 Staff prepares regular and frequent implementation reports to the Board and community.
 In the case of ATRT2, an Annual Report was provided to the Board and community.
-Additionally, staff has provided several updates to the ATRT2 during the course of its Review, in varied forms.
+Additionally, staff has provided several updates to ATRT2 during the course of its Review, in varied forms.
 Given the wide array of opinions within the Review Team regarding format and substance of staff reports on implementation, staff would find guidance from the Review Team very useful.

 ICANN has engaged One World Trust (OWT) to assist with the development of Accountability and Transparency Benchmarks and Metrics.
-The final report is expected by 31 December 2013.
+The final report is expected by December 31, 2013.
 Staff will facilitate ATRT2 input and feedback to OWT.
 Periodic updates on progress of work will also be shared.
 The ongoing implementation of Accountability and Transparency Benchmarks and Metrics into ICANN operations will include the incorporation of appropriate benchmarks and metrics into the reporting of implementation progress.